 Though the research focused on Hungary, we found that the results could be applicable in much of the EU, and challenges and solutions would stand globally with few exceptions – especially considering the growing globalisation of the tech talent market (and gap).
 And that the above question would definitely be valid anywhere in the world.

 Obviously, everyone has some idea about why the gap is still growing, like the exponentially accelerating digitalisation of life and work in general must be one key reason.
 The preliminary results of the IVSZ research gave a good indication about some more surprising contributing trends, too, like the unlikely high occurrence of hiring for a degree in tech, too.

 The discussion at the webinar, however, raised a whole list of reasons, giving a much more complete and complex picture of key factors.
 We found the list quite inspiring and relevant, and decided to dig deeper.

 So, let’s see: why is the IT talent gap still growing, despite the fact that it has been there for us to tackle for years now?

 Not only tech companies hire IT talent anymore, and not only IT positions are filled with tech people at those companies.
 Brand new digital roles are created in traditionally business departments and brand new digital departments are created within business units every day, requiring new, mixed skillsets.
 Like in the case of Digital Business Analysts, Digital Marketing Managers and Digital Sales Specialists – all new roles, created in the last few years.

-The pressing need to fill these new tech heavy positions and the shortage of perfect fits on the talent market sometimes even leads to the compromise of hiring a fully tech person for a business-side job, outside IT.
+The pressing need to fill these new tech-heavy positions and the shortage of perfect fits on the talent market sometimes even lead to the compromise of hiring a fully tech person for a business-side job, outside the IT department.

 As we are all very well aware, the pandemic further accelerated rapid digital transformations.
 Work and life went online from one day to another, and suddenly long term ambitions about digitalising products and services, communication, processes and solutions turned into urgent priorities.